God Is a Woman

-"God Is a Woman" is a song by American singer-songwriter Ariana Grande.
+"God Is a Woman" is a song by American singer Ariana Grande.
 It was released on July 13, 2018, by Republic Records as the second single from her fourth studio album Sweetener (2018).
 The song was written by Grande, Max Martin, Savan Kotecha, Rickard Göransson and its producer Ilya.

 "God Is a Woman" received universal acclaim from music critics.
 The song debuted at number 11 and later reached a peak of number eight, becoming Grande's tenth top-10 single on the US Billboard Hot 100.
 It became her fourth single to top the US Mainstream Top 40 airplay chart.
 The song also attained a top-10 peak within the charts of 17 countries, including number one in Greece, Iceland and Israel, number four in the United Kingdom, Ireland, Singapore and Malaysia, number five in Australia, Canada, Hungary and New Zealand, as well as reaching the top-20 in Austria, Denmark, Norway, the Netherlands, and Switzerland.
 The single is certified Platinum in six countries in addition to Triple Diamond in Brazil.
 The song was nominated for Best Pop Solo Performance at the 61st Annual Grammy Awards.